 The long term vision for Attadale Estate’s woodlands is to increase the quality and extent of native woodland habitat through new woodland creation and the encouragement of natural regeneration within the existing woodlands, thereby providing forest habitat networks both within the estate’s woodlands and beyond.

-The conversion of the non-native conifer woodlands to native woodland will greatly enhance and expand the nationally important Caledonian pinewoods and the ancient semi-natural woodlands across the estate.
+As part of this, all of the non-native conifer woodlands will be clear felled over 2 years, 2018-19, to allow the estate to convert these areas to native woodland, thus greatly enhancing and expanding the nationally important Caledonian pinewoods and the ancient semi-natural woodlands across the estate.

 The felled areas will be replanted in 2021 with a mix of native Scots pine, birch, hazel, aspen and willows to reflect better the ground conditions and the surrounding environment.
 The inclusion of open ground responding to natural edges, watercourses and flushes will allow the new native woodland to appear more fitting to the landscape.

 It is proposed to enclose both areas within one perimeter fence; this will enable the site to be managed as one unit creating a more naturalised woodland.
 The nationally designated Caledonian Pinewood situated along the Allt a’Ghiubhais burn will be protected within this fence encouraging natural regeneration of the pinewood.